ValeryZolotykh/di-gi/README.md

 ## ✏️ Technologies and tools
 HTML5, CSS3, OwlCarousel, Media queries, Open Graph, BEM, Figma.

-## What I did
+## ✔️ What I did
--Development of HTML and CSS code to create Landing Page.
+- Development of HTML and CSS code to create Landing Page.

--Integration and configuration of OwlCarousel for the correct functioning of the carousel slider.
+- Integration and configuration of OwlCarousel for the correct functioning of the carousel slider.

--Adaptation the design for various devices, ensuring its consistent display.
+- Adaptation the design for various devices, ensuring its consistent display.

--Compliance of the project implementation with the design presented in Figma.
+- Compliance of the project implementation with the design presented in Figma.

 ## 📃 Notes
--All buttons are made according to the layout, although they have no functionality.
+All buttons are made according to the layout, although they have no functionality.

-## This project demonstrates my layout skills and ability to turn design concepts into reality.
+ **This project demonstrates my layout skills and ability to turn design concepts into reality.**